Marktawa/blog-strapi-doc/ARTICLE.md

 NEXT_PUBLIC_STRAPI_API_URL=http://localhost:1337
 ```

-Go back to your Strapi Admin panel to create the API tokens to be used for displaying content and form submission.
+Go back to your Strapi Admin panel to create the API token to be used for displaying content.

 Inside your Strapi Admin Panel, click on `Settings`, select `API Tokens` and click on the `+ Create new API Token` button.